chucknorris/roundhouse/README.markdown

 ### Gems
 If you have Ruby 1.8.6+ (and Gems 1.3.7+) installed, you can get the current release of RoundhousE to your machine the fastest!

-1. Type 'gem install roundhouse'
+1. Type `gem install roundhouse`
+2. Then from anywhere you can type `rh [options]`

+### NuGet
+With NuGet you can get the current release of RoundhousE to your application quickly!

+1. In Visual Studio Package Manager Console type `install-package roundhouse`
+2. There is also `roundhouse.lib`, `roundhouse.msbuild`, and `roundhouse.refreshdatabase`

+### Chocolatey
+Chocolatey like apt-get, but for Windows!
+This is an alternative method to get the current release of RoundhousE to your machine the fastest!

+1. Type `cinst roundhouse`
-2. Then from anywhere you can type 'rh <options>'
+2. Then from anywhere you can type `rh <options>`

 ### Source
 This is the best way to get to the bleeding edge of what we are doing.